-Single Family Residence Appraisal 2017 Mass Appraisal Report
+Single Family Residence Appraisal 2018 Mass Appraisal Report

 Single-family residences consist of all land and real property improvements that by the nature of their design and/or construction are suitable for single-family use only.
 This includes manufactured homes that are classified as real property when the owner of the land is also the owner of the manufactured home and has filed the mobile home as real property with the Texas Manufactured Housing Department, and personal property when the owner of the manufactured home has not made that designation.
 Properties at OCAD are divided into three distinct areas of the county; each area is reappraised every third year.
-Residential property reappraised in 2017 was all property located east of Highway 83 and south of Highway 15 within Ochiltree County, including that portion of H&TC Survey, Block 43 that lies west of Highway 83 and including that portion of Perryton, Booker, Twichel and Huntoon that lie within these boundaries.
+Residential property reappraised in 2018 was all residential property located west of Main Street in Perryton, and all the towns of Farnsworth and Waka that lie south of Highway 15 and any single-family residential property in sections of land West of Highway 70 and South of Highway 70.